⚡ Quick Answer

-- Maybelline Great Lash Clear Mascara — most lightweight curl-friendly formula
+- 🏆 Winner: Maybelline Great Lash Clear Mascara

-- Wet N Wild Mega Clear Brow & Lash Mascara — fastest dry-down, very low weight
+- 🥈 1st Runner-Up: Wet N Wild Mega Clear Brow & Lash Mascara

-- Essence Lash & Brow Gel Mascara — soft, flexible everyday curl support
+- 🥉 2nd Runner-Up: Essence Lash & Brow Gel Mascara

 You curl your lashes.